Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Hilbert space fragmentation

 \section{Hilbert space fragmentation}

-To characterize the nonthermal yet delocalized region of the phase diagram detected in \cref{fig_population} as Hilbert space fragmentation (HSF), we explore the spectral and dynamical properties of the gauge-invariant sector of \cref{eq_H} in this specific regime of the couplings.
-In particular, to exclude the occurrence of QMB scarring dynamics, for each eigenstate in the many-body spectrum $\{\ket{\Phi_s}\}$, we compute the overlap with the initial state and the entanglement entropy $\mathcal{S}$.
-Additionally, we look at the return fidelity between the evolved state and the initial state $\mathcal{F}(t)=\abs{\braket{\Psi(t)|\Psi(0)}}^2$, and the time evolution of the corresponding entropy.
+To characterize the nonthermal yet delocalized region of the phase diagram detected in FIG.1 and FIG.3 as Hilbert space fragmentation (HSF), we explore the spectral and dynamical properties of the gauge-invariant sector of Eq.(1) in this specific regime of the couplings.
+In particular, to exclude the occurrence of QMB scarring dynamics, for each eigenstate in the many-body spectrum $\{\ket{\Phi_s}\}$, we compute the overlap $\mathcal{O}\!=\!\abs*{\braket{\Psi(0)|\Phi_s}}^2$ with the initial state and the half-chain bipartite entanglement entropy $\mathcal{S}$ of each eigenstate.
+As shown in \cref{fig_fragmentation_spectrum}, the Hamiltonian spectrum is well fragmented into tiny different vertical energy bands which do not communicate with each other (they are separated in energy by $\Delta E\!\sim\!8$).
+Such a spectrum is clearly \emph{not} dense as the one observed in QMB scars (see FIG.3 of \cite{Calajo2025QuantumManybodyScarring}).

-As shown in \cref{fig_fragmentation1}, the Hamiltonian spectrum is well fragmented into tiny different energy bands.
-Correspondingly, the persistent revivals in the fidelity of the initial state in \cref{eq_2siteDW} have a much longer timescale than the ones observed in the QMBS dynamics \cite{Calajo2025QuantumManybodyScarring}.
-Moreover, the entanglement entropy rapidly saturates to a finite-size value without the typical slow and oscillating growth displayed in QMBS.